 Exercise is healthy and important.
 And it becomes all the more important after a heart attack, during cancer treatment, or with certain psychological disorders.
 Patients need to be able to physically rehabilitate as quickly as possible.
 The longer people remain inactive, the more difficult it becomes to return to normal life.
 Together with East Limburg Hospital and the LOW agency, we designed a building that provides space for rehabilitation in all kinds of ways.
+The Limburg Sexual Violence Care Centre is located on the top floor.
+The centre offers victims day and night medical care, psychological support and further aftercare.

 In the new R-building, people can rehabilitate in small groups or individually, both indoors and outdoors.
 During their rehabilitation sessions, they can be accompanied by cardiologists, physiotherapists, dieticians, occupational therapists and psychologists.
 The various rooms are arranged flexibly according to patients’ cardiac, oncological or psychological needs.
 The large rehabilitation room in the sports medical centre offers additional space for exercises with its double height, and the large windows offer a wonderful view of the green surroundings.
 Rehabilitation is also carried out on various trails directly outside the building.
 Because of this flowing connection with the outside, the boundary between inside and outside is blurred.
 This supports the patients’ personal path, which ultimately leads to self-reliance and return to society.